Ernyoke/certified-aws-advanced-networking-specialty/08-hybrid-networking/dx.md

 # BFD - Bidirectional Forwarding Detection with Direct Connect

 - BFD is used to improve failover times
-- It reduces the time to require to failover between VGWs
+- It reduces the time to require to failover between 2 direct connect VIFs
 - Without BFD, the failover works as following: BGP sends `Keep-alives` every 30 seconds and has a concept of a hold-down timer (starts from 0 and counts to 90).
 Whenever a `Keep-alive` is received, the timer is reset.
-If it reaches 90, the VIF is considered unreachable
+It can take up to 90 for the VIF to be considered unreachable
 - With BFD, failover can occur in less than a second.
 BFD has a concept of liveness detection interval (300ms)
 - BFD also has a concept of multiplier (default is 3) => failover can occur in 900ms
-- BFD is enabled on VIFs by default, but in oder to work, it has to be enabled on the customer side using BGP options configuration
+- BFD is enabled on all DX VIFs by default, but in oder to work, it has to be configured on the customer side using BGP options

 ## BGP Communities